clungu/clungu.github.io/_pages/home.md

 feature_row:
   - image_path: assets/images/unsplash-image-3.jpg
     alt: "Super resolution"
-    title: "Super Resolution"
+    title: "Machine Learning Course"
-    excerpt: "A qualitative and quantitative comparision of three various architectures that can be used as generators for super-resolution."
+    excerpt: "Get the fundamentals right!
+This course will gradually get you up to speed with machine learning.
+You'll learn the relevant tools and by the end of it, be able to compete on Kaggle and apply ML to your day-to-day job. www.curs-ml.com"
-    url: "/compare-super-resolution/"
+    url: "www.curs-ml.com"
     btn_label: "Read More"
     btn_class: "btn--light-outline"
   - image_path: /assets/images/mnist.png